cferdinandi/reef-js/content/routing.md

 For any Reef component that should be updated when the route changes, add a `router` property and associate your router component with it.

 Details about the current route are automatically passed into the `template` function as a second argument.
+By default, for unmatched routes the `route` argument will have a value of `null`.

 ```js
 var app = new Reef('#app', {